Today, I wanted to show you four awesome back stretches to reduce low back pain.

 This exercise stretches the outer part of the upper thigh, pelvis hip area and the low back area and works on the mobility of the low back area and pelvis.

-Start off with 1 set of 2 reps, with a hold of 10 seconds at each end position.
+Start with one set of 2 reps with a hold of 10 seconds at each end position.
 The intensity of this static stretch is light.
 Look for a light stretch and hold it for the longest period.

 Begin in a standing position, then move down to the floor by walking out with your hands.
-Move into a 4-point straight arm position, then slowly pull your hips backward.
+Move into a four-point straight arm position, and then slowly pull your hips backward.
 Straighten your upper body and lower body.
-Maintain good alignment with your ankles, knees and hips in the lower body and good alignment of the hips, shoulders and hands in the upper body.
-Drop your shoulders to get a deeper stretch in the mid back.
+Maintain proper alignment with your ankles, knees and hips in the lower body and proper alignment of the hips, shoulders and hands in the upper body.
+Drop your shoulders to get a deeper stretch in the midback.

 #4 – Forward Fold

 Begin in an upright standing position with your feet hip-width apart.
 Focus on pivoting in the hips.
-Maintain good alignment with the upper body.
-Slowly bend forward and start moving each of the vertebrae in the spine, let your arms hang at the floor and hold at the end position.
+Maintain proper alignment with the upper body.
+Bend forward slowly and start moving each of the vertebrae in the spine, let your arms hang at the floor and hold at the end position.

-Start off with 1 set of 2 reps with a hold of 10 seconds.
+Start with one set of 2 reps with a hold of 10 seconds.
 The intensity of this static stretch is light.
 Look at elongating the muscles to have a light stretch.

-If you want to learn how to permanently get rid of your back discomfort, then click here to check out the Fix My Back Pain program.
+If you want to learn how to get rid of your back discomfort permanently, then click here to check out the Fix My Back Pain program.